freenet/web/hugo-site/content/_index.md

 Services are also scalable by default and secured through modern cryptographic techniques, keeping control in the hands of users, not tech oligarchs.

-#### Status (June 2024)
+#### Status (25th June 2024)

-Freenet is nearing an initial network launch.
+Freenet is nearing an initial network launch as we track down some final bugs.
 At this stage it will primarily be of interest to developers interested in building decentralized systems on Freenet.

 #### Useful Links